CxELabs/M365HOL/instructions.md

 Those commands download a script installing the Docker engine on your host computer (Ubuntu in this case) and pull the latest Cloud App Security collector image from the Docker library.

-### Create a data source and a log collector in the Cloud App Security portal
+### Create a data source and a log collector in the Cloud App Security Portal

 1. [] Switch to @lab.VirtualMachine(Client01).SelectLink and log in with the password +++@lab.VirtualMachine(Client01).Password+++.